LauraDiao/Anomaly_Detectives/README.md

 this format is crucial for the model to train on the proper labels.

-### columns.json
-- object_list": []
-- used inside of getAllCombinations(object_list) of train.py
-- object list is lst inside of train.py, the list of all potential features to make combinations from (of varying length)
+## Configuration Files
 ### eda.json

-- "lst": [1, 2], # list of runs to compare side by side made by plottogether() inside of eda.py
+- `lst`: [1, 2], # list of runs to compare side by side made by plottogether() inside of eda.py
-- "filen1": "combined_subset_latency.csv", - subset of the processed data to make eda
+- `filen1`: "combined_subset_latency.csv", - subset of the processed data to make eda
-- "filen2": "combined_t_latency.csv", - features generated from processed data
+- `filen2`: "combined_t_latency.csv", - features generated from processed data
-- "filen3": "combined_all_latency.csv" - all processed -
+- `filen3`: "combined_all_latency.csv" - all processed -

+### model.json

+- `n_jobs`: -1 - number of cores the model training is done on
+- `train_window`: 20 - number of seconds that the model will aggregate on for training window size
+- `pca_components`: 4 - number of components for PCA, we determined 4 was optimal for our model
+- `test_size`: 0.005 - model validation set size (train _test_ split)
+- `threshold`: -0.15 - threshold for loss anomaly detection
+- `window`: 20 - rolling window size for test set. should be set to the same as training window.
+- `emplosswindow`: 25 - rolling window aggregation of empirical loss, set at 25 seconds
+- `pct_change_window`: 2 - how many seconds the anomaly detection system looks back for determining change.
+- `verbose`: "True" - whether terminal output should be verbose or not.
+For debugging purposes.